 - Prithivi Jayanti

 Prithvi Jayanti is a patriotic observance in Nepal to celebrate countrywide team spirit and the birthday of the country’s original unifier, King Prithvi Narayan Shah.
 It is additionally recognized as National Unity Day.
-Prithvi Jayanti is a national day in Nepal which falls on Poush 27 of the Bikram Sambat calendar.
+Prithvi Jayanti is a national day in Nepal that falls on Poush 27 of the Bikram Sambat calendar.
 It is not a public holiday even though it is broadly observed.

 The leaders ranging from the President of Nepal to the Prime Minister and commoners all celebrate the day with zeal and a sense of gratitude.
 The day is the birthday of the founder of modern-day, King Prithvi Narayan Shah, who united different tiny states of Nepal.